 - long-term musculoskeletal pain (pain in the bones, muscles, tendons, ligaments, and nerves)

-Cymbalta is also approved to treat these conditions in children:
+Cymbalta is also approved to treat GAD and fibromyalgia in certain children.

 Some people may experience mild or serious side effects during Cymbalta treatment.
 Some side effects are more common than others.